 Jean Kirkpatrick had tried AA, but it didn’t work for her, so she took inspiration from the writings of Ralph Waldo Emerson, specifically his essay, “Self-Reliance.”
 By changing her thinking, she found she could change herself.

 This sobriety society helps women pinpoint and handle the issues that led to their substance abuse.
 The focus is on alcohol and drug abuse.
 Other addictions are generally not addressed.

 Women for Sobriety meetings are held in the United States and Canada.
 Typically members gather weekly, sitting in a circle (ideally there are six to 10 women, but some groups are larger).
-Names and brands of alcohol or drugs are not mentioned, and neither are stories of using or drinking.
+Names and brands of alcohol or drugs are not mentioned, and neither are stories of using drugs or drinking.
 That keeps the focus more on recovery while being less potentially triggering.

 Group members also learn to address the problems their substance use created.
 Positive reinforcement, cognitive approaches, meditation, relaxation, exercise, and group participation all help produce shifts in behavior.